mgrube753/bachelor-thesis/README.md

    cd bachelor-thesis
    ```

 2. Create a Python 3.x virtual environment, 3.10.14 was used in this thesis.
+An example for creating a virtual environment is:

    ```sh
    python -m venv .venv